Huegoxaga/notes/sql/README.md

 - multiple queries or commands can be entered at the same time and separate by ; at end of each line.
 - SQL is case insensitive.
 However uppercase is preferred for all commands.
 - SQL syntax is not sensitive to indentations.
-- `dual` is a “dummy” table in Oracle that has 1 row and 1 column – Used whenever a single value is needed
+- `dual` is a "dummy" table in Oracle that has 1 row and 1 column – Used whenever a single value is expected from a `SELECT ...
+FROM dual;` syntax

 ## Database Tools